brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 1.4.3
 {: .label .label-green }

-The login button, 'Forgot Password?
-Link', and 'cookie notice link' do not meet the contrast ratio guideline of 4.5:1.
+The login button, "Forgot Password?
+Link", and 'cookie notice link' do not meet the contrast ratio guideline of 4.5:1.

 #### Error Identification
 {: .d-inline-block .no_toc }